 In this context, a study has been carried out to detect, in the first instance, products with potential for possible productive chains, based on the following countries:

-Partners: Argentina, Brazil, Bolivia and Uruguay.
+Partners: Argentina, Brazil, Bolivia, Uruguay,

-Destinations: China, South Korea, the United States and Mexico.
+Destinations: China, South Korea, U.S, Mexico.